syl20bnr/spacemacs/README.md

 3. Launch Emacs.
 Spacemacs will automatically install the packages it requires.
-   If you get an error regarding package downloads then you may try to disable HTTPS protocol by starting Emacs with
+   If you get an error regarding package downloads then you may try to disable the HTTPS protocol by starting Emacs with

    ```sh
    emacs --insecure
    ```

+   You may wish to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be reinstalled.

 4. Restart Emacs to complete the installation.